Friday, April 11, 2008

 It's Almost A Year...A Recap

 Didn't blog for almost a year...gasp...this long?
 Hmmm.
-What happen Senn, creative juices (what creative juices hehehe) wasn't flowing freely?
+What happened Senn, creative juices (what creative juices hehehe) wasn't flowing freely?
 Anyway, let me see if I remember the happenings for the past months in a nutshell.

 She had her Snowball dance last December and had a blast hanging out with her cronies.